Donald Havioyak

-Donald Havioyak (born 1950) is a territorial-level politician in Canada.
+Donald Havioyak (June 11, 1950 – November 20, 2025) was a Canadian territorial-level politician.
 He served as a member of the Nunavut Legislature.

+Life and career

-Havioyak was elected to the Nunavut legislature in the 1999 Nunavut general election.
+Havioyak was born on June 11, 1950, in Napaktoktok.
+He was elected to the Nunavut legislature in the 1999 Nunavut general election.
 He won the Kugluktuk electoral district with a plurality of six votes defeating three other candidates.
 Havioyak served one term in office, running for re-election in the 2004 Nunavut general election.
 He was defeated by candidate Joe Allen Evyagotailak in another very close election.

-After his defeat in the election, he became President of the Kitilkmeot Inuit Association.
+After his defeat in the election, he was elected to become the president of the Kitilkmeot Inuit Association in 2005.
+In the 2008 Nunavut general election, he was defeated by Peter Taptuna.

 He is a notable Copper Inuk.
+He received Queen Elizabeth II Golden Jubilee Medal in 2002.

 Havioyak was a first cousin with Northwest Territories MLA Kane Tologanak.
+He died on November 20, 2025, at the age of 75.